Essendon Football Club: Post-Reynolds era and the "Slugging Seventies" (1961–1980)

 During the period from 1968 until 1980, five different coaches were tried, with none lasting longer than four years.
 Off the field, the club went through troubled times as well.
 In 1970, five players went on strike before the season even began, demanding higher payments.
 Essendon did make the finals in 1972 and 1973 under the autocratic direction of Des Tuddenham (Collingwood), but they were beaten badly in successive elimination finals by St. Kilda and did not taste finals action again until the very end of the decade.
-The 1970s' Essendon sides were involved in many rough and tough encounters under Tuddenham, who himself came to loggerheads with Ron Barassi at a quarter-time huddle where both coaches exchanged heated words.
-Essendon had tough but talented players with the likes of "Rotten Ronnie" Ron Andrews and experienced players such as Barry Davis, Ken Fletcher, Geoff Blethyn, Neville Fields and West Australian import Graham Moss.
-In May 1974, a controversial half-time all-in-brawl with Richmond at Windy Hill and a 1975 encounter with Carlton were testimony of the era.
-Following the Carlton match, the Herald described Windy Hill as "Boot Hill" because of the extent of the fights and the high number of reported players (eight in all—four from Carlton and four from Essendon).
-The peak of these incidents occurred in 1980 with new recruit Phil Carman making headlines for head-butting an umpire.
-The tribunal suspended him for sixteen weeks, and although most people thought this was a fair (or even lenient) sentence, he took his case to the supreme court, gathering even more unwanted publicity for the club.
+The 1970s Essendon sides were involved in many rough and tough encounters under Tuddenham, who himself came to loggerheads with Ron Barassi at a quarter-time huddle where both coaches exchanged heated words.
+Essendon had tough but talented players with the likes of Ron "Rotten Ronnie" Andrews and experienced players such as Barry Davis, Ken Fletcher, Geoff Blethyn, Neville Fields and Western Australian import Graham Moss.
+In May 1974, a controversial half-time all-in-brawl with Richmond at Windy Hill and a 1975 encounter with Carlton were testimony to the era.
+Following the Carlton match, the Herald described Windy Hill as "Boot Hill" because of the extent of the fights and the high number of reported players (eight in all — four from Carlton and four from Essendon).
+The peak of these incidents occurred in 1980, with new recruit Phil Carman making headlines for head-butting an umpire.
+The tribunal suspended him for sixteen weeks, and although most people thought this was a fair (or even lenient) sentence, he took his case to the Supreme Court of Victoria, gathering even more unwanted publicity for the club.
 Despite this, the club had recruited many talented young players in the late 1970s who emerged as club greats.
 Three of those young players were Simon Madden, Tim Watson and Paul Van Der Haar.
 Terry Daniher and his brother Neale came via a trade with South Melbourne, and Roger Merrett joined soon afterwards to form the nucleus of what would become the formidable Essendon sides of the 1980s.
 This raw but talented group of youngsters took Essendon to an elimination final in 1979 under Barry Davis but were again thrashed in an Elimination Final, this time at the hands of Fitzroy.
 Davis resigned at the end of the 1980 season after missing out on a finals appearance.

-One of the few highlights for Essendon supporters during this time was when Graham Moss won the 1976 Brownlow Medal; he was the only Bomber to do so in a 40-year span from 1953 to 1993.
+One of the few highlights for Essendon supporters during this time was when Graham Moss won the 1976 Brownlow Medal; he was the only Bomber to do so in a four-decade span from 1953 to 1993.
 Even that was bittersweet, as he quit VFL football to move back to his native Western Australia, where Moss finished out his career as a player and coach at Claremont Football Club.
 In many ways, Moss's career reflects Essendon's mixed fortunes during the decade.